yoanmalie/d8-theming-guide/README.md

 	core: 8.x

 The version of Drupal core the theme requires.

+##### Using a base theme

+	base theme: classy

+The lines above gives you the power to extend from a base theme.

 ##### *.info.yml